MarcSkovMadsen/awesome-streamlit/README.md

 I'm Marc, Skov, Madsen, PhD, CFA®, Lead Data Scientist Developer at [Ørsted](https://orsted.com)

-You can find my contact details at [datamodelsanalytics.com](https://datamodelsanalytics.com)
+You can learn more about me at [datamodelsanalytics.com](https://datamodelsanalytics.com)

 I try my best to govern and maintain this project in the spirit of the [Zen of Python](https://www.python.org/dev/peps/pep-0020/).